marmelab/react-admin/docs/AdminResource.md

 );
 ```

 **Tip**: If you use authentication, don't forget to render the `logout` prop in your custom menu component.
+Also, the `onMenuTap` function passed as prop is used to close the sidebar on mobile.

 ### `theme`